ligiabernardet/testformat/StandardNamesRules.rst

    representing quantities at the interface between grid cells vertically, use at_interface.

 #.
+By default, _mixing_ratio_ refers to mass mixing ratios.
+Volume mixing ratios should be
+   qualified as _volume_mixing_ratio_.
+Mass mixing ratios should contain information regarding with respect to what quantity they are defined, and options are _wrt_dry_air_, _wrt_moist_air_, or _wrt_total_mass_, where _moist_air_ refers to dry air plus vapor and _total_mass_ refers to dry air plus vapor and hydrometeors.
+A special case exists in the case of mixing ratio of vapor: the standard name _specific_humidity_ should be used instead of _mixing_ratio_of_vapor_wrt_moist_air_.
+When referring to soil quantities, _volume_fraction_ should be used to express the volumetric soil moisture.

+#.
 If possible, qualifiers should be limited in order to allow for a wide
    applicability of the variable.
 In other words, don't qualify with _for ``_xyz`` unless a variable could not conceivably be used outside of the more